gobiga62/Power-BI/README.md

 Both dashboards were designed in Power BI, providing interactive insights.
 Due to file format limitations, please download and open the `.pbix` files in Power BI for full functionality.

 ### Thank You!

-These dashboards demonstrate my ability to conduct in-depth data analysis and create actionable insights through visualization.
-They offer a blend of SQL-based data preprocessing, Power BI visualization, and business acumen, making them ideal for presenting to recruiters as examples of my analytical and technical skills.